Easy Potato Chip and Chicken Casserole with Cheese

 - 4 ounces shredded Cheddar cheese

-- Combine first six ingredients in a medium bowl, a blender, or a food processor.
+- Combine the first five ingredients plus 2-1/2 cups milk in a medium bowl, a blender, or a food processor.
+Mix or process until smooth.

-- Pour into a large skillet and heat until thickened.
+- Pour cream mixture into a large skillet and heat until thickened.
 Alternatively, cook in a microwave for 6-8 minutes until thickened, stirring a couple of times while cooking.

 - Whisk sour cream into the sauce until smooth.
 Stir in chicken and remaining 1/2 cup of milk.
 Season with pepper.

-- Bake at 350 30-40 minutes until bubbly.
-If chips start to brown too much, lay a piece of foil over the top but don't seal.
+- Bake at 350 degrees F for 30-40 minutes until bubbly.
+If chips start to brown too much, lay a piece of foil over the top but don’t seal.
 You want the chips to be crispy.